From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Experimental Setup

 \subsection{Evaluation Report}

-Since the available data set is small and slightly unbalanced (35\,\% valid offers, see \cref{sec:data}), we use stratified 5-fold cross-validation.
-This involves performing 5 repetitions, resulting in 25 folds.
-All 25 folds have a similar class distribution from the 200 potential offers.
-In each fold, four folds serve as the training data set and one fold serves as the test data set.
-The metrics obtained are averaged across the 25 test folds.
-This cross-validation is an established method for estimating generalisation performance and model selection.
-Stratified variants reduce the variance and class shift between folds \cite{Kohavi.1995}.
-The hyperparameters of the models (e.g., thresholds, predicate weights in the LTN) are determined exclusively on the basis of the training data of one fold.
-The test data of one fold is only used for the final evaluation.
+Since the available data set is small and slightly unbalanced (\opt{longt}{35\,\% valid offers, }see \cref{sec:data}), we use stratified 5-fold cross-validation.
+This involves performing 5 repetitions, resulting in 25 folds\opt{ short}{with a similar class distribution}. \opt{long}{ All 25 folds have a similar class distribution from the 200 potential offers.} In each fold, four folds serve as the training data set and one fold serves as the test data set.
+The metrics obtained are averaged across the 25 test folds.\opt{long}{ This cross-validation is an established method for estimating generalisation performance and model selection.
+Stratified variants reduce the variance and class shift between folds \cite{Kohavi.1995}.} The hyperparameters of the models\opt{long}{ (e.g. thresholds or predicate weights in the LTN)} are determined exclusively on the basis of the training data of one fold.
+The test data of one fold is only used for the final evaluation. \opt{short}{Since \texttt{IS\_VALID\_OFFER} is a binary predicate with unbalanced class distribution (35\,\% positive class), we primarily specify the F$_1$-score of the positive class $\mathrm{F1}_{\text{pos}}$.}